 Ann Arbor Parks & Recreation Cultural Arts opportunities include a variety of art-driven events.
-This spring and summer join us for A2 Community Sing; One of our monthly jams including Acoustic, Blue Grass or Blues; Song writing; Book presentation and signing on the Civil War, Concerts in the Park and a concert hosted at the Ann Arbor Senior Center open to the public.
+This fall join us for A2 Community Sing; One of our monthly jams including Acoustic, Blue Grass or Blues; Movie Matinees; and Art Receptions hosted at the Ann Arbor Senior Center and open to the public.

 Bluegrass Jam Meetup

 Second and Fourth Tuesdays monthly, 7-9 p.m.
 Fee: $5

 The A2 Blue Grass participants come from all over southeast Michigan and just have fun with bluegrass jamming and singing.
 Our skills range from expert to novice.
 We draw a wide variety of musical instruments including banjos, fiddles, stand up and electronic bass, percussion, washboard, dobro, mandolin and the occasional harmonica.
 Everyone is welcome, and it is open to all ages.
 We like to concentrate on the standard bluegrass tunes, with some vocals.
 A list of some of the music we play is on the music page on our website.
 For more information, visit

 www.A2blugrass.com .
 We meet at the Ann Arbor Senior Center in Burns Park.
 Feel free to stop by and just listen for no fee, but donations are always appreciated.

 Watch an array of movies from new features to our favorite classics with your friends at the Ann Arbor Senior Center!
 Bring snacks to share while you enjoy watching the flick.

 Wednesdays, noon-3 p.m., Fee: Free for Members

 When their pension fund becomes a corporate casualty, Friends, Joe, Al, and Willie decide to retire and risk everything to knock off the very bank that took off with their money.
 Staring Morgan Freeman, Michael Caine and Alan Arkin.